msethi13/feature-hunt/README.md

 > You can also connect to the database from your shell using [mongosh](https://docs.mongodb.com/mongodb-shell/)

 #### Update :
-> Connecting with DB - We have introduced an environment variable DB_PATH, make sure that you set it to your local or deployed environment
+> Connecting with DB - We have introduced an environment variable DB_PATH, to make sure that you set it to your local or deployed environment

 ## Other Available Scripts